Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Acknowledgments

 \section{Acknowledgments}

-{{Acknowledgments}} The author is greatly indebted to Prof.\ Russell Lyons for many useful discussions and for his careful guidance.
-This work was supported by the National Science Foundation grant DMS-1954086. \printshorthands {{Abbreviations}} [heading = bibintoc]
+{{Acknowledgments}} The author is greatly indebted to Prof.\@ Russell Lyons for many useful discussions and for his careful guidance.
+Prof.\@ Shayan Oveis Gharan deserves sincere appreciation from the author for helpful comments on an earlier version of this manuscript.
+The author thanks Prof.\@ Lu-Jing Huang, Dr.\@ Rongjuan Fang, and Mr.\@ Tao Wang for their helpful suggestions.
+This work was supported by the National Science Foundation grant DMS-1954086. \thesection{A} \theequation{A.\arabic{equation}} \thetheorem{A.\arabic{theorem}}